-The upgraded Belle II experiment will record 25 times more electron-positron collisions by 2035 at the SuperKEKB accelerator at KEK in Japan than Belle did previously.
-The facility produces world-record luminosity using the most advanced nano-size beams.
-The unique environment of the SuperKEKB offers access to decays with multiple undetected particles in the final state, such as hadron and tau decays that produce more than one neutrino.
-The experiment will also further constrain hadronic vacuum polarization, which is important for the precise comparison of theoretical and experimental results on the muon g-2.
+The upgraded Belle II experiment will record 25 times more data of electron-positron collisions by 2035 at the SuperKEKB accelerator at KEK in Japan.
+The facility produces world record luminosity using the most advanced nano-size beams.
+The unique environment of the SuperKEKB offers access to decays with multiple undetected particles in the final state, such as hadron and tau decays producing more than one neutrino.
+The experiment will also further constrain hadronic vacuum polarization which is important for the precise comparison of theoretical and experimental results on the muon g-2.
 Quark mixing parameters will be measured with ultimate precision (Recommendation 3c).

-The US community has extensive experience with this science at the BaBar experiment at the SLAC National Accelerator Laboratory from the early 2000s, as well as participation in the original Belle experiment, and has a lot to contribute to the operation of the detector and analyses of data.
+The US community has extensive experience with this science at the BaBar experiment at the SLAC National Accelerator Laboratory in the early 2000s, and has a lot to contribute to the operation of the detector and analyses of data.

 To achieve such an unprecedentedly powerful beam, there are many challenges in the accelerator.
 A major technological challenge is producing a nanobeam, namely the ability to focus the beam down to the nanometer scale just before collisions.
-Another is to maintain a very high degree of vacuum in the beam pipe, as a small amount of residual gas can interact with the beam and cause problems.
-Finally, the intense beams can also cause a high level of background at the collision point that needs to be mitigated.
-These technologies are important for all future electron-positron colliders, and therefore it is crucial that the US is involved in their development for the future of the field.
+Another is to maintain a very high degree of vacuum in the beam pipe, as a small amount of residue gas can interact with the beam and cause problems.
+Finally the intense beams can also cause a high level of background at the collision point that needs to be mitigated.
+These technologies are important for all future electron-positron colliders and therefore it is crucial that the US is involved in their development for the future of the field.

-LHCb after its second upgrade will produce huge B hadron samples and will reach unprecedented precision in a large number of observables in the time period from 2035 to 2041, or earlier.
-The scientists in the LHCb collaboration will explore extremely rare flavor processes, including matter-antimatter asymmetries in the charm sector, and will also search for and study hidden-sector particles, anomalous B meson decays, and more.
+LHCb after its second upgrade will produce huge B hadron samples and will reach unprecedented precision in a large number of observables in the 2035 to 2043 time period.
+The scientists in the LHCb collaboration will explore extremely rare flavor processes, including matter-antimatter asymmetries in the charm sector, and will also search for and study pentaquarks, hidden sector particles, anomalous B meson decays, and more.
 LHCb upgrade II will be a major project that opens a new era of precision in the rare phenomena explored by the experiment (Recommendation 3c).

-The LHCb experiment, together with BaBar, Belle, and Belle II, has also produced a new type of matter composed of quarks.
+The LHCb experiment, together with BaBar, Belle, and Belle II, have also produced a new type of matter composed of quarks.
 It has been known that most matter around us is either made of three quarks, such as protons and neutrons (collectively called baryons), or of a quark and an antiquark, such as pions and kaons (called mesons).
-However, these experiments discovered a type of matter made of two quarks and two antiquarks (tetraquarks) or four quarks and an antiquark (pentaquarks).
+However these experiments discovered a type of matter made of two quarks and two antiquarks (tetraquarks) or four quarks and an antiquark (pentaquarks).
 The study of these exotic particles helps us understand the forces that bind quarks together.
-Such novel states of matter are of strong interest not only in particle physics but also in nuclear physics and might also exist at the interior of very dense stars such as neutron stars.
+Such novel states of matter are of strong interest not only in particle physics but also in nuclear physics, and might also exist at the interior of very dense stars such as neutron stars.